7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 	- Error text
 		- What does the error mean?
 Just google it!

 Condense:
 [[Haddix-Methodology]]
 [[Web-App-Hacking-Methodology]]
 [[Web-Hacking-Checklist]]

-- Pre-Network Phase / OSINT
+- Breaching
-	- External User interaction points - Website, email address
+	- Host OS and version?
-	- Domain Names
+		- Are we a container?
-	- Email addresses
+	- Service user in the event of footholding the machine?
-	- CIDR ranges
+	- Binaries avaliable?
-	- Cloud providers
+	- Expected security?
-- External Network
+	- Have you tried encoding the payload to counter string handling both client and server side

 - Internal Network
 - Host Enumeration
 	- Do scans or enumerated data have conflicting versioning and OS?
 		- Containerisation - which is the container and which is the host?
 - Lateral Movement
 	- Password Reuse?

 - Host
 	- What security is on host?